| | | | |

 3. Charming Zaanse Schans

 Like Giethoorn, Zaanse Schans lets you travel back in time, particularly to the 17th and 18th centuries.
 Situated around 15 kilometers to the north of Amsterdam, Zaanse Schans is a neighborhood in the Dutch town of Zaandam.
 It was built and styled like an open-air museum.
-You can walk around to see a traditional Dutch village and experience how craftsmen would have worked back then.
+You can walk around to see a traditional Dutch village and experience how craftsmen would have worked in the days before automation.

 Walk by some windmills, a sawmill, oil mill, shipyard, grocery store, pewter factory, and some really distinctive green wooden houses that are a perfect backdrop for your selfie.